A Mycobacterium tuberculosis effector targets mitochondrion, controls energy metabolism and limits cytochrome c exit

 摘要

-Host metabolism reprogramming is a key feature of Mycobacterium tuberculosis ( Mtb ) infection that enables the survival of this pathogen within phagocytic cells and modulates the immune response facilitating the spread of the tuberculosis disease.
-Here, we demonstrate that a previously uncharacterized secreted protein from Mtb , Rv1813c manipulates the host metabolism by targeting mitochondria.
-When expressed in eukaryotic cells, the protein is delivered to the mitochondrial intermembrane space and enhances host ATP production by boosting the oxidative phosphorylation metabolic pathway.
-Furthermore, Rv1813c appears to differentially modulate the host cell response to oxidative stress.
-Expression of Rv1813 in host cells inhibits the release of cytochrome c from mitochondria, an early apoptotic event, in response to short-term oxidative stress.
-However, Rv1813c expressing cells showed increased sensitivity to prolonged stress.
-This study reveals a novel class of mitochondria targeting effectors from Mtb and opens new research directions on host metabolic reprogramming and apoptosis control. ### Competing Interest Statement The authors have declared no competing interest.
+Host metabolism reprogramming is a key feature of Mycobacterium tuberculosis (Mtb) infection that enables the survival of this pathogen within phagocytic cells and modulates the immune response facilitating the spread of the tuberculosis disease.
+Here, we demonstrate that a previously uncharacterized secreted protein from Mtb, Rv1813c manipulates the host metabolism by targeting mitochondria.
+When expressed in eukaryotic cells, the protein is delivered to the mitochondrial intermembrane space and promotes the enhancement of host ATP production by boosting the oxidative phosphorylation metabolic pathway.
+Furthermore, the release of cytochrome c from mitochondria, an early apoptotic event in response to short-term oxidative stress, is delayed in Rv1813c expressing cells.
+This study reveals a novel class of mitochondria targeting effectors from Mtb which might participate in host cells metabolic reprogramming and apoptosis control during Mtb infections. ### Competing Interest Statement The authors have declared no competing interest.

 更多